 HomeReady® Mortgages: Guidelines & Limits

-Good credit, stable job, just not much saved for down payment?
+Good credit, stable job, just not much saved for a down payment?
 Fannie Mae can help.
 Its HomeReady® mortgage program is designed to help more U.S. households get approved for low down payment loans.

 Here’s what you need to know.